-Biblical Studies Certificate (BSC) - 31 Credit Hours
+Biblical Studies Certificate (BSC)

 The certificate program at Grace School of Theology is designed for the Christian layperson who desires a flexible and less demanding course of study that will provide a general knowledge of the Bible and basic hermeneutical skills.
-This one year (31 credit hours) certificate is ideal for those volunteering in the local church or other ministry who want to be further equipped but do not wish to enter a formal master's level degree program at this time.
+This one year (31 credit hours) certificate is ideal for those volunteering in the local church or other ministry who want to be further equipped but do not wish to enter a formal undergraduate level degree program at this time.
+Only 9 credit hours of this program are transferrable from another accredited institution.